lrbailey58-coder/SceneFlowLangFork/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -p stamped:=true
 ```

+16. Test the romote controll included with the ROSbot XL.
+Open its battery cover, take the usb, and plug it into the ROSbot XL.
+When holding down LT, you should be able to control the robot using the joysticks.
+If the green `mode` light is on, the left joystick is replaced by the left control pad (the light can be toggled by pressing the `mode` button).
+If the controller isn't working, make sure the switch on the back is set to `X`.
+If it still doesn't work, wait a few minuites: the robot can't be controlled for a few minuites after it boots.

 ## Camera/Web UI
 These instructions are for the Oak D Pro, setup instructions may be different for different cameras